 Santiago de Cuba

-The second-largest city on the island, Santiago de Cuba lies close to the island’s southernmost point, some 500 miles east of Havana.
-One of the original seven settlements founded by the Spanish, it was founded in 1515, less than a generation after Christopher Columbus first anchored off the Cuban coast.
+The second-largest city on the island, Santiago de Cuba lies close to the island’s southernmost point.
+It’s some 800 kms east of Havana and not far from Baracoa.
+It’s one of the original seven settlements founded by the Spanish.
+It was founded in 1515, less than a generation after Christopher Columbus first anchored off the Cuban coast.

 Often overlooked because of its location in Cuba’s far east, we couldn’t end our exploration of the most popular Cuban cities without mentioning Baracoa.
-Still something of a hidden gem, Baracoa is the oldest Spanish settlement in Cuba and the site where Christopher Columbus first landed on the island in November 1492, during his first voyage to the New World.
+Still something of a hidden gem, Baracoa is the oldest Spanish settlement in Cuba.
+Here is where Christopher Columbus first landed on the island in November 1492.

-Like Santiago de Cuba, Baracoa is certainly a destination to consider visiting if you are going to be spending 2+ weeks exploring Cuba.
+Baracoa is a destination to consider visiting if you are going to be spending two or more weeks exploring Cuba.